A narrow road to Cow Green Reservoir in England

 Is the road to Cow Green Reservoir open?

 Access to the reservoir is typically open all year round but short term closures are common in winter due to dangerous weather conditions.
 As the area is high up, the weather may change suddenly and can be chilly even on a fine day.
 The water regularly freezes over in the winter.

 Is the road to Cow Green Reservoir worth it?

-The weather on this zone is harsh and highly unpredictable.
-As the area is high up (500 m/1650 feet above sea level), the weather may change suddenly and can be chilly even on a fine day.
-The road offers superb views to Cross Fell, Great and Little Dun Fells, Meldon Hill and Mickle Fell amongst others and these North Pennine peaks set the scene for the walk.
+The drive offers superb views to Cross Fell, Great and Little Dun Fells, Meldon Hill and Mickle Fell amongst others and these North Pennine peaks.